Nitrux/nuts/README.md

 - Nitrux 2.8.0 or newer.
 - An active Internet connection.
-- Up to 1.6 GB of available space in the root partition.
+- Up to 1.6 GB of available space in the root partition and more than 3.2 GB in the home partition.

 #### Support for Previous Releases